 Please see the notes on the follow page at the foot of the Registration Policy for the Group's advice on what to do now.

-Information on the extent of the problem is being collated by Rosie Meekings and we would encourage breeders to test their cats and forward the results to Rosie so that we can better understand how widespread these genes are.
+Information on the extent of the problem is being collated by Ann Greatorex and we would encourage breeders to test their cats and forward the results to Ann so that we can better understand how widespread these genes are.

 EMS Codes replace Breed Numbers

-The Group is delighted to say that the Easy Mind System (EMS) has now been introduced into GCCF very shortly the Office will begin to issue registration papers with these new codes.
+The Group is delighted to say that the Easy Mind System (EMS) has now been introduced into GCCF .
+Please do remember that you need to register you kittens in accordance with the levels of white they display - 01 (Van), 02 (Harlequin) or 03 (Bicolour) - please do this as it is important pedigree information for breeding programs.
 The Group is presently working on a new format for our Standard of Points so that you will all know what the codes are.
-In the meantime you can seek further information from the GCCF website
+In the meantime you can seek further information from the GCCF here.

 Information and a warning from the GCCF Executive Committee August 2010